pengfei99/ParquetDataFormat/README.md

 This should be corrected in spark3.

 For more details, please check [Parquet files v2.0 created by spark can't be read by pyarrow](https://issues.apache.org/jira/browse/ARROW-6057)

+### 2.5 Recommendation for parquet file compatibility

+#### 2.5.1 Compression
+In most frameworks, the default compression algorithm of the parquet reader and writer is **SNAPPY**.
+The second most supported compression algorithm is **GZIP**.
+In [Spark/Arrow parquet compression benchmark](https://github.com/pengfei99/ParquetPyArrow/blob/main/notebook/compatibility/SparkArrowCompression.ipynb), we have noticed:
+- **SNAPPY provides better compression time, but worse compression ratio**

+- **GZIP provides better compression ratio (30%~50% better than SNAPPY), but worse compression time(200%~300% longer than snappy)**

+- **ZSTD provides better compression ratio and time, but not well-supported**

+Our recommendation is requirement specific :

+1. **For hot data, use SNAPPY as default compression.
+For cold data, use GZIP**.
+They are both well-supported.
+All parquet readers and writers are compatible with these two algorithms.

+1. If your organization has enough budge for humain resource, use ZSTD.
+The data engineer will update all your frameworks that need to read or write parquet file to support ZSTD.

+#### 2.5.2 Timestamp

+The best solution is to use **timestamp with timezone specification in String type**.
+The string type can avoid auto conversion of each framework.
+For each

 ## 3. Parquet Optimization